Are you looking for information on the variable bush?

-What is the scientific name of the variable bush viper?
+What is the scientific name of the variable bush?

-The scientific name of the variable bush viper is Atheris Squamigera.
+The scientific name of the variable viper is Atheris Squamigera.

 What other common names is this snake known by?

-The variable bush viper is also more commonly known by other names such as:
+The variable viper is also more commonly known by other names such as:

 - The leaf viper